Blood Meridian: Theodicy

-Background
+Writing

 McCarthy began writing Blood Meridian in the mid-1970s.
 In a letter sent around 1979 he said that he had not touched Blood Meridian in six months out of frustration.
-Nonetheless significant parts of the final book were written in one go, "including the astonishing 'legion of horribles' passage".
-McCarthy worked on the novel while living on the money from his 1981 MacArthur Fellows grant.
+Nonetheless, significant parts of the final book were written in one go, "including the astonishing 'legion of horribles' passage".

+McCarthy worked on the novel while living on the money he received from his MacArthur Fellows grant in 1981.
 It was his first attempt at a western and his first novel set in the Southwestern United States, a change from the Appalachian settings of his earlier work.

-In 1974 McCarthy moved from his native Tennessee to El Paso, Texas, to immerse himself in the culture and geography of the American Southwest.
+In 1974, McCarthy moved from his native Tennessee to El Paso, Texas, to immerse himself in the culture and geography of the American Southwest.
 He taught himself Spanish, which many of the characters of Blood Meridian speak.
 McCarthy conducted considerable research to write the book.
 Critics have repeatedly demonstrated that even brief and seemingly inconsequential passages of Blood Meridian rely on historical evidence.
 The book has been described as "as close to history as novels generally get".

 The Glanton gang segments are based on Samuel Chamberlain's account of the group in his memoir My Confession: The Recollections of a Rogue.
 Chamberlain rode with John Joel Glanton and his company between 1849 and 1850.
 Judge Holden is described in Chamberlain's account but is otherwise unknown.
 Chamberlain writes:

-McCarthy's judge was added to his manuscript in the late 1970s, a "grotesque patchwork of up-river Kurtz and Milton's Satan" and Chamberlain's account.
+McCarthy's Judge was added to his manuscript in the late 1970s, a "grotesque patchwork of up-river Kurtz and Milton's Satan" and Chamberlain's account.

-McCarthy followed the Glanton Gang's trail through Mexico multiple times and noted topography and fauna.
-He studied such topics as homemade gunpowder to accurately depict the judge's creation from volcanic rock.
+McCarthy physically retraced the Glanton Gang's path through Mexico multiple times, and noted topography and fauna.
+He studied such topics as homemade gunpowder to accurately depict the Judge's creation from volcanic rock.

 Style

 McCarthy's writing style involves many unusual or archaic words, dialogue in Spanish, no quotation marks for dialogue, and no apostrophes to signal most contractions.
-McCarthy told Oprah Winfrey in an interview that he prefers "simple declarative sentences" and that he uses capital letters, periods, an occasional comma, a colon for setting off a list, but never semicolons.
-He believes there is no reason to "blot the page up with weird little marks".
+McCarthy told Oprah Winfrey in an interview that he preferred "simple declarative sentences" and that he used capital letters, periods, an occasional comma, a colon for setting off a list, but never semicolons.
+He believed there was no reason to "blot the page up with weird little marks".
 The New York Times described McCarthy's prose in Blood Meridian as "Faulknerian".
 Describing events of extreme violence, McCarthy's prose is sparse yet expansive, with an often biblical quality and frequent religious references.